 4. Select Payment Method

-You can use credit/debit card or SEPA (Europe only).
+You can use credit/debit card, SWIFT, SEPA (Europe only) or Faster Payments (UK only).

 5. Select Amount of Bitcoins to Buy